phiberber/phiberber/README.md

 ### :wave: Welcome to my GitHub profile! [![Follow Me](https://img.shields.io/github/followers/phiberber?label=Follow%20me%21&&labelColor=6ada83&logoColor=white&color=0e0e1f)](https://img.shields.io/github/followers/phiberber?label=Follow%20me%21&&labelColor=6ada83&logoColor=white&color=0e0e1f) [![Stars](https://img.shields.io/github/stars/phiberber?&labelColor=6ada83&logoColor=white&color=0e0e1f)](https://img.shields.io/github/stars/phiberber?&labelColor=6ada83&logoColor=white&color=0e0e1f)

-I'm a 17 years old IT student; CEO and CTO of Veacci, coding for over than 6 years, I'm focused on JVM Languages like Java, Kotlin and Clojure.
-Aside from being a programmer, I'm also an UI/UX/Graphic/Motion designer.
+I am a 17 years old IT student.
+Been coding for over than 7 years; I consider myself a fullstack developer, as you can see the majoritary of my projects are written on Node, but the languages that I have the most experience with are Java, Kotlin and Clojure.
+Aside from being a programmer, I am also a perfecionist and detailist designer, which trust me, doesn't come handy.
+If you are up to talk, hit me up!

 <details>

-  <summary> <b> ✨ Knowledge</b> <i>(Expand)</i> </summary>
+  <summary> <b> ✨ Understanding of</b> <i>(Expand)</i> </summary>

   &nbsp;